 “HARDEST WINE I HAVE EVER MADE,” one day after bottling the first Preservative Free Merlot.
 David Lowe, May 2009

 SO2 or 220 on your label is a preservative added to wine and is used to counter the effects of oxidation or ageing.
 It has always been added to wine and until recent times was the only weapon against microbial spoilage.

 Wine is ½ way between grape juice and vinegar, so to take away your principal weapon of sulphur, you would have to be crazy or stupid.
 All my other wines have sulphur, but in low amounts; for the better the grapes and winemaking then the less need there is for its use.

 However without added preservatives, the wine does not improve and should be consumed within a day of opening.
 You can extend it a little by putting the wine in the fridge once opened.
 If you have a method of purging the air out if the bottle is not full, then this also extends the life.

 Increasingly, people are more aware of the levels of preservatives in wine, some like me are mildly sensitive, others acute.

 To make a preservative free wine you are restricted to grapes that are pure, with no damage and hand harvested.
 The need for sulphur is only because something is wrong or something might go wrong.
 It’s difficult but not impossible with red wine, but harder with white wine as it has no colour and no tannin, which are natural preservatives.

 It involves very careful handling, minimal interference and good technical capabilities to ensure that the wine remains pure and is of the highest quality.
-I pick the grapes at lower sugar levels hence lower alcohol and this gives me the edge.
+We pick the grapes at lower sugar levels hence lower alcohol and this gives us the edge.

 These were not made with maturing in mind.
 It keeps for ages, which is a surprise, but it doesn’t improve.
 Store the wine below 20 Centigrade.